Aidantb8/Homelab/README.md

 - **Filebrowser**: A web-based file manager for accessing files stored on the NAS drives.
 - **Tailscale**: A **VPN solution** for secure remote access to the homelab without exposing services to the broader internet.
 - **Immich**: A self-hosted photo and video backup solution, designed for automatic uploads from mobile devices, with **AI-powered search and tagging** for easy organization.
+- **Pi-hole**: A network-wide ad-blocking and DNS sinkhole for traffic filtering.
-- **Caddy**: An alternative reverse proxy to Traefik/Nginx-Proxy-Manager.
-Currently used for its simpler syntax and **automatic HTTPS/TLS certificate provisioning** for containers on the `caddy_network`.
+- **Nginx Proxy Manager (NPM)**: A reverse proxy management tool for secure external access.
+It is currently running alongside **Caddy**, which is used for its simpler syntax and **automatic HTTPS/TLS certificate provisioning** for containers on the `caddy_network`.
+- **n8n**: A powerful workflow automation tool used to connect and automate various services across the homelab and the web.
+- **Arr Stack (Sonarr, Radarr, Lidarr)**: A suite of applications for managing and automating media downloading and organization for TV shows, movies, and music.
+- **Jellyseerr**: A request management and media discovery tool that integrates with Jellyfin and the Arr Stack, allowing users to easily request new content.
+- **Memos**: A self-hosted, lightweight note-taking and knowledge-base service for quick personal documentation.
+- **VS Code Server**: A backend service that enables access to the full Visual Studio Code experience through a web browser, used for remote development and configuration editing.
+- **Uptime Kuma**: A self-hosted monitoring tool to track the uptime and status of all homelab services with notifications.

 ---